yerayyMR/TumorNetSolvers/README.md

-# TO BE REWRITTEN, PLEASE DO NOT FOLLOW STRICTLY YET
-If it is intended to be used in the meantime, please do make sure to copy this repository instead of Zeineb's (requirements should be enough for everything but 'post_analysis.py').

-Nonetheless, the code works simply the README is not yet updated, sorry for the problems it can cause.

 # TumorNetSolvers: A Deep Learning Framework for Personalized PDE-Based Tumor Growth Modeling

 **TumorNetSolvers** is an adaptive deep learning framework designed for efficient personalization of PDE-based tumor growth models, focused on simulating and predicting tumor evolution.
-Built on the powerful nnU-Net framework, it leverages state-of-the-art neural architectures to address both **forward** and **inverse** tumor modeling problems.
+Built on the powerful nnU-Net framework, it leverages state-of-the-art neural architectures to address **forward** tumor modeling problems (**inverse** is currently under development).

+The focus in this fork emphasizes the location where the coefficients of the PDEs are inserted and their influence on predictions.

 ![Tumor Simulation Comparison](images/preds.png)